 Bob Evans’ arrival at AMC made headlines in the financial world.
 A dashing 59-year-old socialite from Virginia, Evans was the son of wealthy lumberman Edward S. Evans, founder of the very successful Evans Products Company.
 Until 1960, Evans had been better known as a sportsman than a businessman.
-After his family lost control of Evans Products to an aggressive west-coast venture capitalist, however, the still-wealthy Evans went on an acquisitions spree, buying up struggling companies and making them profitable.
+After his family lost control of Evans Products to an aggressive West Coast venture capitalist, however, the still-wealthy Evans went on an acquisitions spree, buying up struggling companies to make them profitable.
 By 1965, he owned a dozen companies with revenues totaling more than $20 million a year.

 Evans’ investment in AMC was a vote of confidence in a company that had seen better days.
 Although AMC had risen to number three in U.S. auto sales earlier in the decade, it had floundered after the departure of CEO George Romney in 1962.
 Romney’s replacement, CEO and President Roy Abernethy, had tried to shift the company’s focus from compact economy cars to more mainstream products, but he had only succeeded in sacrificing the company’s main point of distinction.
 AMC’s market position began to slide and by early 1966, the automotive press was wondering gloomily if its days were numbered.

 Evans had no background in the auto industry, but AMC was exactly the sort of company that attracted his interest.
-Despite its recent slump, its debt load was reasonable, it had modern facilities, and it still had the resources to develop new products.
-It was far from unsalvageable and its stock was significantly undervalued.
+Despite its recent slump and depressed stock prices, AMC was far from unsalvageable: its debt load was reasonable, it had modern facilities, and it still had the resources to develop new products.
 If Evans could turn it around, he stood to make a handsome return on his investment.

 Evans felt that American’s principal failing was its staid, fusty image.
 Six or seven years earlier, George Romney’s small-car evangelism had struck a chord with buyers reeling from the excesses of the fifties, but now the Baby Boomers were reaching driving age and they had no interest at all in AMC’s frugal Ramblers.
 The youth market was booming and Evans thought it was high time American Motors claimed its share.

 A few months before the Mustang debuted, AMC had exhibited a cute fastback coupe called Tarpon, styled by Bob Nixon and based on the compact Rambler American.
-Dick Teague pushed to build the Tarpon as an answer to the Mustang, but Roy Abernethy ordered him to scale up the design for the midsized Rambler Classic platform instead.
-The result was the awkward Rambler Marlin, which was no threat at all to the Mustang, or even the <Dodge Charger.
+Dick Teague pushed to build the Tarpon as an answer to the Mustang, but Roy Abernethy ordered him to instead scale up the design for the midsize Rambler Classic platform.
+The result was the awkward Rambler Marlin, which was no threat at all to the Mustang, or even the Dodge Charger.

 PROJECT IV AND AMX

 Around that time, AMC’s Name Committee was debating what to call the new pony car.
 Special events manager Guy Hadsall, Jr. suggested “Javelin,” which neither Teague nor PR director Howard Hallis liked very much.
-Hallis preferred “Cavalier,” but Hadsall discovered that Dodge had already registered that name with the Automobile Manufacturers Association (AMA).
-The pony car became the Javelin.
+Hallis preferred “Cavalier,” but Hadsall discovered that Dodge had already registered that name with the Automobile Manufacturers Association (AMA), so the pony car became the AMC Javelin.